yt-project/yt/doc/source/visualizing/plots.rst

 way to do this in yt.

-The easiest way to make a :class:`~yt.visualization.particle_plots.ParticlePlot` is to use the convenience routine, analagous to :class:`~yt.visualization.plot_window.SlicePlot`.
+The easiest way to make a :class:`~yt.visualization.particle_plots.ParticlePlot` is to use the convenience routine.
 This has the syntax:

 .. code-block:: python